EQUITIESLAB

 • Compute the average PE of large caps

-• Change the rules if one sector is performing too badly relative to the others
+• Change the rules if one sector is performing too poorly relative to the others

 • Invest in the best three sectors